About The College

 In that year, authorities of the University of Memphis transferred all of its equipment and the good will of its Dental Department to the Board of Trustees of the University of Tennessee.
 Through this union, the facilities and equipment of the two institutions were merged into one college.

 In 1978, the College of Dentistry moved from Rogers Hall on the University of Tennessee campus on Monroe Avenue to its current location, the Dunn Building on Union Avenue.
 The Dunn Building was named after Governor Winfield C. Dunn.
-Gov. Dunn (1971-1975) graduated from the University of Tennessee College of Dentistry with a D.D.S. degree in 1955.
+Gov. Dunn (1971-1975), who graduated from the University of Tennessee College of Dentistry with a D.D.S. degree in 1955.
 The Dunn Building contains 96,500 net square feet in five floors, providing 322 patient treatment chair units, administration and faculty offices, students lounge, dental maintenance shop, dental clinical support laboratories, conference rooms, student laboratories, central sterilizing area, and other essential housekeeping and support activities necessary for the normal activities of a dental education facility.
 The main clinical teaching area was renovated and refurbished with state-of-the-art dental chairs and units in 2009-2010.
 Additional rennovations to clinical and office spaces are ongoing in 2013.

-The Humphrey's building contains dedicated and recently rennovated pre-clinical dental labs; thus the College of Dentistry has moved into the 21st century in the way dentistry is taught.
-With the new construction, the pre-clinical labs in the Humphreys GEB Building has 36 workstations housing Interactive Virtual Reality Simulators that allow the computer to give immediate graphic evaluation of tooth preparation.
+The Humphrey's building contains dedicated and recently rennovated pre-clinical dental labs; thus the College of Dentistry provides students with a 21st Century dental education.
+The rennovated pre-clinical labs in the Humphreys GEB Building has 36 workstations housing Interactive Virtual Reality Simulators that provide students with immediate graphic evaluation of tooth preparation.
 Each workstation has its own monitor so that instructors can demonstrate techniques to the entire class.
 These educational improvements, which utilize the latest technology available, enables the College of Dentistry to provide the best possible educational opportunities to its present and future students.
 The Humphreys Building also houses a computer laboratory which is utilized by both faculty and students.
 The Winfield Dunn Dental Clinical Building was completed and occupied in September 1977.

 The programs in dentistry are accredited by the Commission on Dental Accreditation, a specialized accrediting body recognized by the Council on the Recognition of Postsecondary Accreditation and by the United States Department of Education.
 This accreditation is the direct result of extensive periodic evaluation by the commission every seven years.
 Accreditation permits qualified graduates of the college to make application for all state and regional board examinations in the United States.